How to Choose a Bulimia Treatment Program/Center

 When working with people with bulimia nervosa or other eating disorders, this could include exercises to develop a healthier body image or confront the fear of weight gain.
 Patients may look at their own bodies in the mirror and be given prompts to help view their healthy weight and body shape as “normal” or even beautiful.

-Exposure therapy can be stressful, but it’s important to note that it’s controlled stress.
-Part of the mental health professional’s job during these treatments is to pull things back if the situation becomes too intense or anxious.
+Exposure therapy can be stressful, but it’s important to note that it’s a controlled stress.
+Part of the mental health professional’s job during these treatments is to pull things back if the situation becomes too intense or causes anxiety.

 While medications are often not imagined as a primary treatment for bulimia nervosa, some have been found to be helpful for managing sustained recovery.